Satchit4/cgkmc.cpp/README.md

 # cg++

 `cg++` is a single-threaded C++20 implementation of the Crystal Growth Kinetic Monte Carlo (`cgkmc`) model.
-It keeps the same PETN model and JSON input shape as the original Python package, but stores interactions as compact neighbor lists and updates local interface state incrementally after each KMC event.
+It stores interactions as compact neighbor lists and updates local interface state incrementally after each KMC event.

-The main architectural difference from the Python implementation is that each KMC step avoids a full sparse-matrix interface rebuild over the lattice.
+The main architectural difference from the 'cgkmc' Python implementation is that each KMC step avoids a full sparse-matrix interface rebuild over the lattice.
 The C++ core maintains: